sandali45/sandali45/README.md

 </header>
 <section align="left">

-I am an aspiring Computer Scientist with a strong passion for algorithm optimization, data structures, and theoretical computing.
-I enjoy building practical, efficient, and scalable applications while continually exploring advanced concepts in computer science.
-My projects span multiple domains, including backend development, algorithms, and web development.
+I’m an aspiring Computer Scientist passionate about algorithm optimization, data structures, and theoretical computing.
+I love building practical, efficient, and scalable applications while exploring advanced CS concepts.

-## About me
+### About Me
-- 🌱 Currently exploring emerging technologies, including Artificial Intelligence and Game Development to expand my expertise.
+🌱 Currently diving into emerging tech like Artificial Intelligence and Game Development to level up my skills.
-- 💻 Proficient in Java, Python, HTML, CSS, JavaScript, SQL, Dart, C#, and ASP.NET, with experience in both backend and frontend development.
+💻 Proficient in Java, Python, HTML, CSS, JavaScript, SQL, Dart, C#, and ASP.NET, with hands-on experience in backend and frontend development.
-- 💡 Committed to leveraging coding as a powerful tool to solve real-world challenges and drive positive change.
+💡 Driven by the belief that coding can solve real-world problems and create positive impact.

 <h3>Languages:</h3>